kabimbola/elrr-infrastructure/README.md

 # elrr-infrastructure

-This directory contains the code to install, configure, and run infrastructure associated with the Enterprise Learner Record Repository project. example
+This directory contains the code to install, configure, and run infrastructure associated with the Enterprise Learner Record Repository project.

 ## Intended use